-Preface: After agreeing to write this article, I have thought a lot about what should be in a career reflection.
+After agreeing to write this article, I have thought a lot about what should be in a career reflection.
 As you will see, I have decided to focus mainly on my early years.
 I expect that most of the people that read this probably know my recent history but were probably not yet born when I started my career journey at UT 50 years ago.
-Charlie Moore.
-September 2018

 50 Years: Last May I retired from UT after almost 50 years of service.
 The last 10 of those years I have been on a post retirement gig that thankfully has allowed me to continue to be involved on a part time basis.
 I enjoyed every aspect of my career at UT but what I will miss the most is the classroom.
 There are many dimensions to an academic career but I personally found none more rewarding or more challenging than facing a classroom full of bright young people

-Interview Cloaked in Mystery.
-With the encouragement from Dr. Murrill, I wrote letters to schools that I thought would be interested in my background.
+Interview Cloaked in Mystery: With the encouragement from Murrill, I wrote letters to schools that I thought would be interested in my background.
 Shortly afterwards I scheduled three campus visits all in the first week in November.
-My interview at UT was on November 5th which was election day.
-The day that Richard Nixon was to be elected to his first term as President.
+My interview at UT was on November 5th, which was election day, the day Richard Nixon was to be elected to his first term as President.

 My visit to Knoxville was a little strange.
 Besides being election day, when I arrived on campus I was welcomed by the Dean and Department Head and immediately asked to not disclose to anyone that my visit was a faculty interview.
 The problem was that UT was not ready to announce that the position in ChE was open.